-(a) Group I: Loans of a Standard Nature: This group involves each loan (which, for purposes of the Classification of Loans and Provisions Regulation, includes other receivables, and shall be understood as such elsewhere in this Base Prospectus):

-(i) that has been disbursed to financially creditworthy natural persons and legal entities,

-(ii) the principal and interest payments of which have been structured according to the solvency and cash flow of the debtor,

-(iii) repayments of which have been made within due dates or have not been overdue for more than 30 days, for which no repayment problems are expected in the future, and that have the ability to be collected in full without recourse to any collateral,

-(iv) for which no weakening of the creditworthiness of the applicable debtor has been found, and

-(v) to which 12 month expected credit loss reserve applies under TFRS 9.
+- (a) Group I: Loans of a Standard Nature: This group involves each loan (which, for purposes of the Classification of Loans and Provisions Regulation, includes other receivables, and shall be understood as such elsewhere in this Base Prospectus): - (i) that has been disbursed to financially creditworthy natural persons and legal entities, - (ii) the principal and interest payments of which have been structured according to the solvency and cash flow of the debtor, - (iii) repayments of which have been made within due dates or have not been overdue for more than 30 days, for which no repayment problems are expected in the future, and that have the ability to be collected in full without recourse to any collateral, - (iv) for which no weakening of the creditworthiness of the applicable debtor has been found, and - (v) to which 12 month expected credit loss reserve applies under TFRS 9.

-On 27 March 2020 (with retroactive effect from 17 March 2020), the BRSA announced a temporary rule (effective until 31 December 2020) providing that the 30 days referred to in clause (iii) is replaced with 90 days, resulting in loans remaining categorised as Group I loans longer and then moving into Group II loans at 90 days.
+On 27 March 2020 (with retroactive effect from 17 March 2020), the BRSA (as part of the measures taken against the impacts of the COVID-19 pandemic) announced a temporary rule (effective until 31 December 2020) providing that the 30 days referred to in clause (iii) is replaced with 90 days, resulting in loans remaining categorised as Group I loans longer and then moving into Group II loans at 90 days.
 Notwithstanding this change, the Group's management has determined that it will continue to provide reserves for loans as if this rule had not been implemented in order to adhere to the Group's own risk models used in the calculation of expected credit losses.
+On 8 December 2020, the BRSA extended this temporary rule until 30 June 2021.